MicrosoftLearning/MS-900T01-Microsoft-365-Fundamentals/Instructions/Demos/DEMO_01_explore_m365_tenant.md

 ## Demo scenario

 In this demo, you will explore various features of your Microsoft 365 tenant.
-You will view the Microsoft 365 admin center, Azure Active Directory admin center and Teams admin center.
+You will view the Microsoft 365 admin center, Microsoft Entra admin center and Teams admin center.

 ### Microsoft 365 admin center
 1. Open a browser and in the address bar enter **admin.microsoft.com**.
 Sign in with your admin credentials.